MyGitHubSite/RoboND-Project4-Follow-Me/READMe.md

         output_layer = layers.BatchNormalization()(output_layer)
         return

-Batch normalization allows the network to more quickly by limiting big changes in the activation functions inside the network.
+Batch normalization allows the network to learn more quickly by limiting big changes in the activation functions inside the network.

 **Convolutional 2D with Batch Normalization**